328: No Such Thing As A Romantic Lollipop

 And at that point, the gold tablet meant nothing and they started getting beat up and they started losing the clothes.

-It's like when he tried to pay with Scottish money for something at Cornwall.
+it's like when you try to pay with scottish money for something

 What an awful person.

-And this guy ended up being one of his most important generals.
+And this guy ended up being one of his most important generals, helped him conquer the world.
+Wow.

 And if they agreed, then they would come over and they'd become part of the Mongol army.